 Your cellular service may offer call waiting.
-While a call is in progress, a beep indicates an incoming call.
-When call waiting is enabled, you may put the active call on hold while you answer the incoming call.
+While a call is in progress, a beep indicates another incoming call.
+When call waiting is enabled, you may put the active call on hold while you answer the other incoming call.
 Check with your cellular service provider for information about this function.

-- 1. During a call, press to answer the incoming call. - 2.
+- 1. Press send to answer a waiting call. - 2.
 Press again to switch between calls.